Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - I. Check if Cloudpanel Vhosts can save (feel free to add a space at a whitespace area, then click Save)

-  Quick outline of Vhost not saving errors:
+  Brief outline of Vhost not saving errors:
   - If gives a "redirect loop detected" error
   - If gives a 404 Let's Encrypt error
   - If goes to 500 internal server Let's Encrypt error